qmul-github/teaching_material/README.md

-Teaching material for module ECS529U Algorithms and Data Structure
+Teaching material for module ECS529U Algorithms and Data Structures